What Is a Healthcare Ombudsman? South Dakota Guide for Facilities

 What Is the South Dakota Ombudsman Program?

 The South Dakota ombudsman program is a resident advocacy program that assists older adults receiving long-term care services.
-The program has one designated State Ombudsman who oversees and directs the office’s procedures, as well as several representatives who individually tend to the needs of residents in the following settings:
+The program has one designated ombudsman who oversees and directs the office’s procedures, as well as several representatives who individually tend to the needs of residents.
+Patients and their families receiving care in the following LTC settings are able to get help from a South Dakota ombudsman:

 - Nursing homes